Better Shopping

 Sometimes stains can be hard to remove.
 Luckily some garments allow us to bleach them, bringing them back to their former glory.
 Below we’ll explain what the symbols for bleach mean for your pieces.

-The first triangle simply tells you that, if need be, bleaching your garment should be okay.
+The first triangle simply indicates that, if need be, bleaching your garment should be okay.

-The letters „CL“ withing the triangle, tell you to only use chlorine and no other bleaching chemical when bleaching your clothes.
+The letters „CL“ within the triangle stand for chlorine, indicating that you should only use chlorine when bleaching your piece.

 Step Four: Iron